Please review our class policies and let us know if you have any questions.

 - Health or Injury Considerations – If a student must withdraw from any program due to health or injury, a full or partial credit may be issued depending on how much of a program the student was able to attend.
 A doctor’s note is required; exceptions are at the discretion of the Executive Director.

 - Workshops and Camps – 100% of the fee may be refunded prior to one month before the first day of the workshop, after which time 50% of the class fee may be refunded until two weeks before the first day of the workshop, after which time no refund will be given.
-Note: a 5% fee for card and admin fees will be retained.

 - Private lessons must be cancelled 48 hours in advance.
 If cancelled at least 48 hours in advance, a full credit will be issued.
 Lessons missed or cancelled without 48 hours notice are not credited or refunded except for extenuating circumstances.